Buy Clean California Act

 2.1 What construction materials are affected?

-Structural steel, concrete reinforcing steel, flat glass and mineral wool board insulation.
+Structural steel, concrete reinforcing steel, flat glass and insulation.
 Table 2 below describes the types of eligible materials that can apply to the established GWP limits.
 Awarding authorities should be contacted for specific BCCA material requirements.

 Table 2: Description of eligible materials